akielaries/s-asm.vim/README.md

 ## CPP preprocessor macros

-GAS allows code to be processed by the same preprocessor used for C/C++ code.
+GAS allows code to be processed by the same preprocessor used for C,C++ code.
 So directives like `#include`, `#define` etc. will be highlighted using the C syntax highlighter if available.